 Research is showing that it bolsters our own endocannabinoid system.

-Nowhere is this more true than with our inflammatory response.
+Nowhere is this truer than with our inflammatory response.

 Especially in the brain and central nervous system.

-There's lot of information here on related topics:
+There's a lot of information here on related topics:

 We're going to focus on brain inflammation and CBD below since anxiety has been tied most closely to this.